MaxPleaner/jobapps/readme.md

 In short, this program can be used to create lists of companies in YAML files which are then imported into the jobapps-web program.

+## Update 2

+I wrote _yet another_ iteration of this project, which of course is the best.
+It's at https://github.com/MaxPleaner/job_search_companion

 ---

 ## Install